- if you are well and just want general advice, please call Healthline 0800 611 116, or their coronavirus dedicated line 0800 358 5453

-All travellers who leave from, or transit through mainland China, or if you have been in close contact to a case, are required to self-isolate for 14 days.
+All travellers who leave from, or via mainland China, Iran, Italy or Republic of Korea, or if you have been in close contact to a case, are required to self-isolate for 14 days.
 See Ministry of Health for more info.
 If you are unsure if you should be self-isolating, please contact Healthline’s dedicated coronavirus line for free on 0800 358 5453.

 PLEASE DO NOT COME INTO OUR CLINIC DIRECTLY.

 What is the treatment?

 There is currently no specific antiviral treatment available.
 Most people infected will develop viral symptoms and self care recommended include plenty of rest and fluids, with simple analgesia such as paracetamol as required.

 Antibiotics do not work against viruses, only bacteria.
 COVID-19 is a virus and, therefore, antibiotics should not be used as a means of prevention or treatment.
 However, if you are hospitalized for COVID-19, you may receive antibiotics because bacterial co-infection is possible.

 - Does the new coronavirus affect older people only?
 No, people of all ages can be infected.
 Older people and those with pre-existing medical conditions such as asthma, diabetes, heart disease appear to be more vulnerable to becoming severely ill.